luksfarris/luksfarris.github.io/docs/_posts/2025-09-12-algorithms.md

 #### Traveling Salesman Problem + Minimum Spanning Tree

+{% include admonition.html
+type="Question"
+body="
-> Given a fully connected graph on N nodes, calculate the shortest tour from a node - visit every node and get back.
+Given a fully connected graph on N nodes, calculate the shortest tour from a node - visit every node and get back.
+"
+%}

 Started this one from scratch, no IDE, to test myself.
 This one took me 40 minutes and 15 seconds because I spend a long time trying to remember Kruskal's algorithm.
 This was a high pressure test for me.
 When I tried to run the code after finishing, I had made 3 mistakes: